What do you mean, "Larry wasn't always in the show?"

 Averted with Bowser Jr., who was introduced in the same game as Toadsworth, yet Mario and Peach clearly haven't seen him before.
 Peach even remarks, "So you're Bowser's son?" while he was explaining what he had been trying to do to Mario the whole game.

 Lampshaded in Final Fantasy X-2: Buddy was apparantly there in Final Fantasy X, but Yuna doesn't remember him.
 Justified in that in Final Fantasy X the entire Al Bhed race was rescued from Home on the Airship, but Yuna wasn't there for that and only got on the ship herself near the end of the story.
 A throwaway comment from Rikku implies that she, Buddy, Brother and Gippal were all old friends.
-(Well, her knowing Brother at least is expected, seeing as he's her actual brother)
+When you meet Yaibal of the Youth League, Yuna has the option to say she does remember him despite him being introduced in the second game only (though he does appear in the "Eternal Calm" prologue to the game).

 Billy Vs SNAKEMAN has Sue.
 Allegedly, she's in your party from the start, but she doesn't appear on your ally list until you've beaten her in a game of Mahjong.